Skip advert

 Advertisement - Article continues below

-Currently, the diesel Masters are only offered with a 3.5-tonne maximum gross weight, while the Master E-Tech can also be ordered in 4.0-tonne configuration.
+Currently, the diesel Master is only offered with a 3.5-tonne maximum gross weight, while the Master E-Tech can also be ordered in 4.0-tonne configuration.
 Maximum payload capacity for the L2H2 diesel Master stands at 1,971kg, beating the 1,472kg of an equivalently-sized Transit.

-By using a relatively small 87kWh battery, Renault has managed to keep the weight of the Master E-Tech relatively low.
-As a result, maximum payload capacities are higher than electric rivals, with the 3.5-tonne Master E-Tech carrying up to 1,125kg and the 4.0-tonne Master E-Tech managing up to 1,625kg.
-A 3.5-tonne Mercedes eSprinter can only manage a 774kg payload.
+By using a relatively small 87kWh battery, Renault has managed to keep the weight of the Master E-Tech low.
+As a result, maximum payload capacities are higher than electric rivals, with the 3.5-tonne Master E-Tech capable of carrying up to 1,125kg, while the 4.0-tonne version manages up to 1,625kg.
+A 3.5-tonne Mercedes eSprinter can only carry a 774kg payload.

 The load area is 100mm longer than before and the sliding door opening is now 40mm wider, increasing those dimensions to 3,225mm (3,855mm for L3 models) and 1,312mm respectively.
-There was never an issue fitting a Euro pallet through the door of the old Master, so it certainly won’t be a problem here.
+There was never an issue fitting a Euro pallet through the door of the old Master, so it certainly won’t be a problem here, while a more upright bulkhead means it’s easier to stack boxes against it.

 New for the electric Master is ‘vehicle to load’ (V2L) charging, allowing you to power tools and appliances directly from its battery through power socket outlets in the cabin and load area.
-There’s ‘vehicle to grid’ (V2G) charging, too, letting you send power back into the grid.
+There’s ‘vehicle to grid’ (V2G) charging, too, which lets you send power back into the network.

 Reliability and safety

-Being a brand new van, it’s hard to accurately assess reliability at this point.
-The outgoing Renault Master model had a fairly spotless record and the new one uses the same engines found in the latest Renault Trafic which seem to be holding up without issue so far.
+It’s hard to accurately assess reliability at this point because the Renault Master is brand new.
+The outgoing model had a fairly spotless record and the new one uses the same engines found in the latest Renault Trafic, which seem to be holding up without issue so far.

 Advertisement - Article continues below